AHTOH2001/iTechArt_internship/reports/7 week report/README.md

 - That day I got stucked on http only cookies to store JWT on frontend safely.
 And I hoped that I would finish this task on the next day (4 hours)
 - In addition, spent for about one hour on the Udemy course.
 (1 hour)

+### Wednesday 25.08

+- That was the day before small vacation, so I decided to work as much as I can and worked out nine hours on web token authentication.
+I believe that on backend side it is approximately done, but frontend side still need some improvement (9 hours)